ssb68/capstone/README.md

 On initial deployment of the application image into the kubernetes cluster it will deploy "V1" aka version 1 of the application.
 In order to test the rolling update (no down time) capability of the application all you need to do is alter a variable in the Dockerfile as per below exert.

     ## Step 5:
-    # just change this value for to v2 for testing rolling updates
+    # just change this value to -v2 from -v1 for testing rolling updates
     ENV HELLO_VERSION=hello-v1.html

 ### Sample Output